 Welcome to Penrose Intellectual Property Law

-Penrose is specialised in the field of Dutch IP law.
-Penrose advises and litigates on the protection and enforcement of intellectual property rights, including copyrights, trademark rights and trade name rights.
-Other common topics include the protection and infringement of trade secrets, licensing agreements, and the transfer of IP rights to a separate private limited company.
-Some of the IP-related issues that we encounter on a daily basis are outlined below.
+Penrose specialises in the field of Dutch Intellectual Property (IP) Law.
+We advise and litigate in matters concerning the protection and enforcement of IP rights, such as copyrights, trademark rights and design rights.
+Frequently encountered topics in this respect are the infringement and enforcement of Dutch law IP rights and trade secrets, difficulties in relation to license agreements and the question how to optimally structure the company’s IP rights.
+Some of the IP related issues that we encounter on a daily basis are outlined below.

-With an IP right, the owner obtains an absolute and exclusive right to use and exploit the protected work, invention, name or logo.
-This means that the IP owner can use the work and grant (license) rights of use with respect to the work, invention or brand name to others, under certain contractual conditions.
+By means of an IP right, the owner obtains an absolute and exclusive right to use and exploit the protected work, invention, name or logo.
+This means that the IP owner can use the work and grant license rights to the use with respect to the work, invention or brand name to others, under certain contractual conditions.
 This usually involves a license agreement.

-To explore the possibilities for a potential collaboration with another party it is often necessary to reveal limited information about your business case and IP rights.
-A non-disclosure agreement (NDA) is a commonly used way of protecting your IP rights.
-A conflict about IP rights often ends in a settlement agreement.
+To explore the possibilities for a potential collaboration with another party it is often necessary to reveal certain information about your business including IP rights.
+A non-disclosure agreement (NDA) is a frequently used and helpful means of protecting your IP rights and knowhow.
+A dispute concerning IP rights often ends with a settlement agreement, or through summary proceedings.

-The license agreement determines the rights and obligations of the licensor (entitled party) and the licensee (the other party that is being granted the license).
-It can be agreed, for example, that the licensor is entitled to a royalty.
-The license may also be limited, for example to a certain territory/area or in duration.
+The owner or successor of intellectual property rights is entitled to grant certain rights in relation to the IP rights to other parties – for example a right to use the IP rights in connection with the production, distribution or commercial exploitation of products or services.
+This can be arranged and managed by means of a Dutch law license agreement.
+The license agreement determines the rights and obligations of the licensor (entitled party) and the licensee (the other party that is being granted with the license).
+Parties may agree that, for example, the licensor is entitled to a royalty payment.
+In addition, the right to use may be limited, for example to a certain territory, for a specific purpose or in duration.

-In many corporate structures, intellectual property rights are therefore transferred to a separate private limited company, an IP-BV where BV is the acronym in Dutch for a limited liability company.
-But placing IP rights in a separate limited liability company also offers advantages in terms of separating business models and issuing (e.g. white label) licences.
+Therefore, in many corporate structures, intellectual property rights have been transferred to a separate private limited company, an ‘IP-BV’ where BV is the acronym in Dutch for a limited liability company.
+The separation of IP rights also offers advantages in terms of separating business models and issuing (e.g. white label) licenses.

 IP rights in Mergers and Acquisitions